CogComp/cogcomp-nlp/similarity/README.md

 In config file, `customized` gives your option to use your own embedding file.
 Just put the location of the file at this field and the dimension of the embedding at the filed `customized_embedding_dim`.

-## Name Entity Comparison
+## Name Entities Comparison
-When you want to compare Name Entity, you can use name entity comparison metric below:
+When you want to compare Name Entities, you can use name entity comparison metric below:

 ```java
 NESim nesim=new NESim();